We can help you do something good for the environment while you’re with us – and you don’t even need to do anything.

 But did you know that the same is starting to happen with car repairs?
 Car repairs – and the replacement parts they require – have a big impact on the environment, but our scheme, using ‘green parts’ is supporting a change for the better.
 Established a few years ago, Ageas’ Green Parts programme is going from strength to strength.

 Typically, when a new part is needed for a car, it will come new from the manufacturer.
-This happens on a huge scale; the UK insurance industry replaces nearly 14 million car parts every year, with front bumper parts being the most commonly replaced item, according to figures from Thatcham Research.
+This happens on a huge scale; the UK insurance industry replaces millions of car parts every year.

 But a new movement, with Ageas at the forefront, is making the most of ‘green parts’ – undamaged and quality-controlled parts, such as wings, doors, bumpers and headlamps, that are salvaged from cars that are being dismantled and used to fix other vehicles.